Wrongful Termination

 • All Employees: All employees, regardless of their occupation or industry, are protected by federal and state laws against workplace discrimination, harassment, and retaliation.
 These laws include Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA), among others.

-• Minimum Wage Workers: Maryland has its own minimum wage laws that set the minimum hourly wage rate for workers.
+• Minimum Wage Workers: Maryland has its minimum wage laws that set the minimum hourly wage rate for workers.
 As of January 1, 2024, the minimum wage in Maryland is set to be $15 per hour for all employers.

 • Unionized Employees: The National Labor Relations Act (NLRA) protects the rights of employees to engage in collective bargaining and form labor unions.
 Employees in Maryland have the right to join or form a union and engage in concerted activities for mutual aid and protection.